baruchel/APLedit/README.md

     LD_PRELOAD=./apledit.so apl --noCIN

-Of course, once you have found a good location for the binary file, you should create some alias for your shell in order to type only `apl` or some easy to remeber command.
+Of course, once you have found a good location for the binary file, you should create some alias for your shell in order to type only `apl` or some easy to remember command.

 You can enter the editor whenever you want with the apledit-mode function.